 - Minor recurrent aphthous ulceration: lesions are under 10 mm in diameter and heal within 10–14 days.

 - Major recurrent aphthous ulceration (much less common); coalescent or large ulcers with raised margins > 10 mm in diameter that take longer to heal; often associated with fever, dysphagia, malaise.

 - Herpetiform recurrent aphthous ulceration: this is is uncommon, and is characterised by crops of numerous grouped 1–3 mm ulcers on or under the tongue.

-Most mouth ulcers heal without problem.
-Consider biopsy of a non-healing ulcer.
+Most mouth ulcers heal without a problem.

 - Major aphthous ulcer and Behcet ulceration may heal with scarring.